Accounting

 Provides students with an understanding of management information systems which are used in the decision-making process.
 The class is designed with a "hands-on" approach.
 It will encourage student participation and interaction through the use of computer projects, case studies, and classroom discussion.
 Topics covered include basic cost accounting concepts and terminology, product costing and pricing, planning and controlling a business operation through budgets and variance analysis, and managerial decision-making using such techniques as cost-volume-profit analysis and variable costing.

 Exploration of investigative techniques, interviewing techniques, and reporting processes at different levels of judicial and prosecutorial environments.
-Specific skills in detecting and investigating fraud developed and various reporting methodologies explored.
+Specific skills in detecting and investigating fraud are developed, and various reporting methodologies are explored.
 Includes presentations and speakers from fraud investigative environments.
-Demonstration of mastery of material through graduate level projects, writing, and presentations.